 - Run the cloth under fresh water to remove any trace of lemon from it.

 - Cook till the mixture starts to leave the sides of the pan.
+Keep stirring continuously.

-- Add cardamom powder.
+- Add cardamom powder and mix well.

 - Grease a plate with ghee.